Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 **Drawing Tools in Split Mode:**
 - Drawing tools work independently per chart.
-- Selecting a tool queues it as “pending”.
+- Selecting a tool queues it as "pending".
 The first chart you click arms the tool on that chart only (single-use per selection), preventing duplicate actions across both charts.
 - All drawing tools (trend lines, fibonacci, rectangles, positions, etc.) remain fully functional on both charts.
 - Each chart maintains its own independent set of drawings.
+- **Per-Chart Clear in Split Mode**: When clicking the "Clear All" button in the sidebar while in split mode, a confirmation modal appears in EACH chart simultaneously.
+Each modal allows you to independently clear that specific chart's drawings and indicators, enabling per-chart workspace management.

 ### Timeframe Selector Behavior